What do I need to know?

 - select the mission station/reserve name or place of interest OR type in other location name if necessary

-- use the keyword search to find 'types' of records (eg. plans or correspondence)
+- use the keyword search to find 'types' of records (for example, plans or correspondence)

-- on the search results page, filter using the facets on the left hand side, for example:
+- on the search results page, use the filters on the left hand side, for example:

 Who created these records?

 This search includes selected records covering a number of areas of government responsibility, including Aboriginal affairs; Central government departments for the Port Phillip District and Victoria; Land, heritage and conservation; Building and housing; as well as some Education Department photographs.

 This search relies on descriptive information about records within the online catalogue.
 Therefore, records about Aboriginal missions and reserves may also be found within series that are not included in this guided search.
 There are significant collections held by the National Archives of Australia as well, consult our comprehensive online research guide about Aboriginal records in the PROV collection walata tyamateetj which covers both organisations.